ivanpaulovich/hexagonal-architecture-acerola/README.md

 ![Live on Azure](https://github.com/ivanpaulovich/acerola/blob/master/Swagger.png)

-You can play with the latest build by navigating to [the Swagger client](http://grape.westus2.cloudapp.azure.com:8000/swagger "Acerola Swagger") (All data is restored weekly)
+You can play with the latest build by navigating to [the Swagger client](http://grape.westus2.cloudapp.azure.com:8000/swagger "Acerola Swagger").

+This source code and website should be used only for learning purposes and **all data will be erased weekly**.